 These restrictive policies have been passed under the guise of election security, but the fact is that voter fraud is vanishingly rare.
 Instead of protecting our elections, these policies are a roadblock for Native voters, whose path to political inclusion has already been tumultuous.

 Our new study makes clear the cost of these voting restrictions by comparing turnout across 21 states between voters who live on federally recognized tribal lands and those who do not.
-We analyzed millions of voter records from 2012 to 2022 and found that the gap in voter turnout between these two groups is substantial, on average 11 percent.
-When analyzing by election type, our findings show that the turnout gap averages 15 percent in presidential elections and 7 percent in midterm elections.
+We analyzed millions of voter records from 2012 to 2022 and found that the gap in voter turnout between these two groups is substantial, on average 11 percentage points.
+When analyzing by election type, our findings show that the turnout gap averages 15 percentage points in presidential elections and 7 percentage points in midterm elections.

 Gaps in voting between the two groups suggest that the conditions on tribal lands are limiting enough to deter some would-be voters.
 Long commutes to the polls, insufficient language assistance, and unreliable mail service are disenfranchising.